Lopalov/Final-Report/book/development/testing.md

 # Testing

 In this section we will discuss the variety of testing methods we used in this project.
-First, we will take a look at the frameworks we considered and ultimately chose to employ, as well as the methodology we decided on for testing UI elements in Automatic and Manual Testing.
-After that, we present the user test we held in the last weeks of the project.
+First, we will take a look at the frameworks we considered and ultimately chose to employ, as well as the methodology we decided on for testing [UI elements](#automatic-and-manual-testing).
+After that, we present the [User Test](#user-test) we held in the last weeks of the project.

 ## Automatic and Manual Testing